During discourse on religion, nonbelievers generally acknowledge that criticism of character doesn’t prove fictionality.

 The places where different translations of the bible substantially change the text are indeed too numerous to list here in full, but one common one is 1 Samuel 6:19, where God either kills 70 people or 50,070 people.

 Another is 1 Chronicles 20:3.
 Some translations have David putting captives “to work with saws” (NRSV), others say David “cut them with saws” (KJV).
+The psalmist is either instructed by his heart (NIV), his kidneys (JUB) or reins (KJV), or his mind (NASB) in Psalm 16:7.
+God has the strength of wild ox (NIV) or unicorn (KJV) in Numbers 24:8 and 23:22.
 Isaiah 59:5 speaks of either vipers (NIV) or cockatrices (KJV), a mythical dragon creature with legs, plus the head of a rooster.
 Isaiah 13:21 features either wild goats (NIV) or satyrs (KJV), the mythological half-man, half-beast creature.
+Multiple versions of Deuteronomy 32:22 say “poison of dragons” instead of “poison of serpents.”
 The King James Version is older, more seeped in ancient thought (though Job still describes a dragon in any version of Job 41:12-34).

 The Most Interesting Contradiction of All

 Finally, a closer look at one of the most fascinating contradictions in the Bible.

 The lineages of the Hebrews offered in 1 Chronicles 1-3, Matthew 1:1-17, and Luke 3:23-38 are radically different, in the number of generations between certain people, and the people included.